-- Parent/Child (6–18 months) and Parent/Child (18 months–4 years)—Increase your child’s comfort with the water and help him or her learn basic skills such as leg and arm movements and breath control.
+- Parent/Child (6 months - 3 years)—Increase your child’s comfort with the water and help him or her learn basic skills such as leg and arm movements and breath control.

-- Preschool—For children ages 4–5 years.
-Learn safe entries and exits from the water, life jacket use, and how to get help.
+- Preschool (4-5 years)—Learn safe entries and exits from the water, life jacket use, and how to get help.
 Also learn (with support) rollovers, bubble blowing, combined arm and leg action, finning, and front and back float.

 - Level 1, Introduction to Water Skills—Learn safe entries and exits from the water, bobbing, life jacket use, and how to get help.
 Also learn (with minimal support) rollovers, bubble blowing, combined arm and leg action, front and back glides, floats, and treading water.